kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 ## Job patterns

-The Job object can be used to support reliable parallel execution of Pods.
-The Job object is not designed to support closely-communicating parallel processes, as commonly found in scientific computing.
-It does support parallel processing of a set of independent but related *work items*.
+The Job object can be used to process a set of independent but related *work items*.
 These might be emails to be sent, frames to be rendered, files to be transcoded, ranges of keys in a NoSQL database to scan, and so on.

 In a complex system, there may be multiple different sets of work items.
 Here we are just considering one set of work items that the user wants to manage together &mdash; a *batch job*.